toughIQ/oci-omg/README.md

 ## Build
 `podman build -t quay.io/toughiq/omg:latest .`

-If you build locally, you can set the image name to your linkings.
+If you build locally, you can set the image name to your likings.

 ## Run via Podman
 `podman run -it --rm -v /path/to/must-gather.local.6450507246821680:/home/omg/must-gather:Z quay.io/toughiq/omg:latest`

-This inits the container with your desired must-gather directory and places you afterwards within the container and you can start doing your _omg/oc_ commands.
+This inits the container with your desired must-gather directory and places you afterwards in the container and you can start doing your _omg/oc_ work.

 ## Create BASH alias function
 `mkdir ${HOME}/.bashrc.d`